 and cupric sulfate, stirring until completely dissolved.

-I then let this cook for about 20-30 minutes before adding the pieces.
+I then let this cook for a while before adding the pieces.

 Step 4 – Add the pieces